anichols-dev/Retailer-Dashboard/README.md

 ##### Final Comments
-I learned so much on this project.
-Thank you Cole and Harris for your contributions.
+I knew none of this before starting.
+Each step required new research and learning, affirming to me how much I enjoyed to work on difficult problems.
+Thank you Cole for your guidance and Harris for your camaraderie.